shikha1108/notes/technicalTerms.md

 It passes connections from one database operation to another as needed.
 In one of my service we are using Hikari connection pooling.

+### SOLID Principles
+* It reduces the dependencies so that a block of code can be changed without affecting the other code blocks.
+* The principles intended to make design easier, understandable.
+* By using the principles, the system is maintainable, testable, scalable, and reusable.
+* It avoids the bad design of the software
+* S= Single Responsibility principle (SRP): Every Java class must perform a single functionality.
+* Let's understand the single responsibility principle through an example.
+* Suppose, Student is a class having three methods namely printDetails(), calculatePercentage(), and addStudent().
+Hence, the Student class has three responsibilities to print the details of students, calculate percentages, and database.
+By using the single responsibility principle, we can separate these functionalities into three separate classes to fulfill the goal of the principle.
+* O=
+* I=
+* D=